 This section will answer some of the most frequently asked questions.
 If you need help with something not mentioned on this page, please ask in the comment section below.

-Answer: Burning unseasoned or freshly cut wood poses a handful of problems.
+Burning unseasoned or freshly cut wood poses a handful of problems.
 The first and most obvious; it’s more difficult to get a fire started.
-Not only that but its harder to keep the fire going once you finally get it started.
+Not only that but it’s harder to keep the fire going once you finally get it started.
 Also, wet wood produces more smoke which blackens any glass window you have in front of the fire.
 On top of that, the smell will blanket your house.

 Most importantly, however, is that unseasoned wood leaves more creosote in your flue pipe.
 Creosote is a byproduct of burning wood and it can be dangerous.
 Third-degree creosote, for example, is the most dangerous.
-It’s a black tar which is highly flammable.
+It’s black tar which is highly flammable.
 Chimney fires can lead to house fires which is why it’s important to get your chimney inspected every year and restrain yourself from burning unseasoned firewood!

-Answer: It’s not necessarily the age you have to worry about; it’s the amount of moisture within the wood.
+It’s not necessarily the age you have to worry about; it’s the amount of moisture within the wood.
 Wood dries over time so one could assume after many years, the moisture level will be really low.
-That’s true in some cases but it depends how you store the wood too.
+That’s true in some cases but it depends on how you store the wood too.
 Keeping your firewood outside, exposed to natural humidity, usually keeps the moisture content of the wood above 10%.
 This always depends on your local climate, of course.

 The dryer the wood is, the faster it will burn.
 More smoke is produced and with enough airflow, the fire can get out of hand.
 So, burning really dry wood can be problematic but that’s usually not an issue.
 Get yourself a digital moisture meter to be sure.